samkocho/ATLAS-Paraphrase-Detection/README.md

 2. **BERT.ipynb**: This notebook focuses on building and training a BERT-based model for paraphrase detection.
 It includes steps for tokenization, model training, evaluation, and fine-tuning.

+3. **SBERT.ipynb**: This notebook demonstrates the use of Sentence-BERT (SBERT) for paraphrase detection.
+It covers the process of obtaining sentence embeddings using SBERT and training a classifier on these embeddings to determine if pairs of sentences are paraphrases.

-3. **ROBERTA.ipynb**: Similar to the BERT notebook, this one covers the implementation of a RoBERTa-based model.
+4. **ROBERTA.ipynb**: Similar to the BERT notebook, this one covers the implementation of a RoBERTa-based model.
 It details the process of leveraging the RoBERTa transformer for paraphrase detection tasks.

-4. **RF_XGBoost.ipynb**: This notebook applies classical machine learning models, specifically Random Forest and XGBoost, to the paraphrase detection problem.
+5. **RF_XGBoost.ipynb**: This notebook applies classical machine learning models, specifically Random Forest and XGBoost, to the paraphrase detection problem.
 It includes feature extraction techniques and model evaluation metrics.

-5. **Gradio.ipynb**: This notebook demonstrates how to deploy the paraphrase detection model using Gradio, a Python library for building user-friendly web interfaces.
+6. **Gradio.ipynb**: This notebook demonstrates how to deploy the paraphrase detection model using Gradio, a Python library for building user-friendly web interfaces.
 It includes the creation of an interactive demo for users to test the model.

 ## Dataset